ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 The voltage output of the circuit drops to 0V after pressurizing the sensor.

 #### Conclusion
 Temperature constraint was tested and passed.
-Pressure constraint was tested and met.
+Pressure constraint was tested and passed.

 ### Constraint 15 - System monitors must be designed with redundancies